- Supply chain issue management digitalization is the first step on the path to Industry 4.0 transformation.

 - Open development platforms and multienterprise applications are driving Industry 4.0 transformation projects—starting with the digitalization of supply chain issue management.

 - Companies that digitalize supply chain issue management can resolve issues faster, reduce recurring issues, and dramatically improve supply chain performance.

-- Using multienterprise software to digitalize the reporting, root cause analysis, and resolution processes for issues that occur across the end-to-end supply chain can drive a 65% reduction in time to resolve supply chain issues and a 35% reduction in the total number of supply chain issues.
+- Using multienterprise software to digitalize the reporting, root cause analysis, and resolution processes for issues that occur across the end-to-end supply chain can drive up to 65% reduction in time to resolve supply chain issues and up to 35% reduction in the total number of supply chain issues.

-- Organizations that use supply chain issue management data to support Six Sigma processes have achieved a 50% reduction in repeat deviations and a 96% reduction in defects per million.
+- Organizations that use supply chain issue management data to support Six Sigma processes have achieved up to 50% reduction in repeat deviations and up to 96% reduction in defects per million.

-- By digitalizing supply chain issue management and using the data collected to support Six Sigma DMAIC, organizations have achieved a 97% reduction in manufacturing disruptions and an 82% improvement in delivery performance.
+- By digitalizing supply chain issue management and using the data collected to support Six Sigma DMAIC, organizations have achieved up to 97% reduction in manufacturing disruptions and up to an 82% improvement in delivery performance.